nakkireddyanusha/aws-interview-questions/ec2.md

 60. **How do you configure Session Manager on an EC2 instance?**
    **Answer:** To configure Session Manager, you need to ensure that the AWS Systems Manager Agent (SSM Agent) is installed and running on the instance.
 You also need the necessary IAM permissions to start sessions.

+### AWS CloudWatch:

+**Amazon CloudWatch** is web service helps users monitor AWS cloud services and applications deployed on AWS.
+CloudWatch can be used to collect, store and analyze historical and real-time performance data.
+It can also proactively monitor applications, improve resource use, optimize costs, and scale up or down based on changing workloads